College Catalog

 BA Academic Requirements

 There are two categories of requirements for all biology majors: biology courses and basic science support courses.
-General Biology I and II, Cell Biology, and the five upper-level electives in the “biology courses” category must be passed with a grade of C- or higher.
+General Biology I and II, and the six upper-level electives in the “biology courses” category must be passed with a grade of C- or higher.
 Students must attain at least a 2.0 (C) GPA in courses used to satisfy the requirements for the major, including the “biology courses” category (excluding the senior project) and the “basic science support courses” category.
 Students majoring in biology may choose a concentration, but one is not required.
 NOTE: AP Biology cannot satisfy the requirement for General Biology I and/or II.

 In addition to meeting General Education requirements and other degree requirements , all BA majors in biology must complete the following courses: